jonastirona/hackernews-interview/README.md

    - Article content is extracted and cleaned
    - Screenshot is captured with anti-bot measures
    - Content is sent to Gemini API for:
-     - Article summary
+     - Article hook generation (2-3 sentence summary)
-     - Key points extraction
-     - Sentiment analysis
+     - Basic article analysis with comments
-     - Topic categorization

 ## Future Improvements